rfdavid/rfdavid.github.io/_posts/2025-09-29-cpp-learning-notes.markdown

 UniquePtr<int> p2(p1); // copy constructor
 UniquePtr<int> p3 = p1; // this is also a copy constructor, NOT a copy assignment

-p3 = p1; // this is a copy constructor
+p3 = p1; // this is a copy assignment
 ```

 You shouldn't be allowed to write the code above since unique pointers are
 obviously unique.
-Note that the second example `p3 = p1` is also a copy
+Note that the second example `UniquePtr<int> p3 = p1` is also a copy
 constructor, not a copy assignment.
 This is because `p3` is being created in this
 line, so it is a copy constructor.
 So we delete the copy constructor and copy assignment operator: